google/opencasebook/trademarks.md

 #### Discussion

-1. Based on your understanding of nominative use from _Playboy_, is it possible for PHP to prescribe acceptable use of their name in this manner?
-Would the use of "PHP" without prior written permission be legally defensible in some contexts?
+1. Based on your understanding of nominative use from _Playboy_, is it possible for PHP to dictate acceptable use of their name in this manner?
+Would the use of "PHP" without prior written permission still be legally defensible in some contexts?
 Would a project named "PHPabulous" be permissible nominative use or trademark infringement?
+Does nominative use overcome more restrictive license terms?

 1. If written permission was granted for one project to use PHP, would all subsequent contributors also require written permission for PHP to appear in